diaspora-orm/diaspora/README.md

 Reload entity from specified `source`.

-## Planned or unsure Diaspora behaviors
+## Planned or unsure Diaspora behaviors/features

 > Manual change of ID